Skip to content

 8 million for talent development, but 4 tough problems remain

 Culture minister Jet Bussemaker can again make up for the cultural devastation caused by her predecessor Halbe Zijlstra.
 As promised earlier, money will be freed up for talent development.
-That was a demand of the chamber and a wish of the country.
+This was a demand of the chamber and a wish of the country.
 Are we happy?
 Of course.
 Although happy, there are also a few things that remain troublesome.
 [Tweet "1 Develop...

 Johan Simons to Ruhr, Rotterdam, Den Bosch, Vienna, Ghent.
 And Varik.